torch/nn/doc/table.md

 <a name="nn.TableLayers"/>
-# Layers for manipulating tables #
+# Layers Layers #

 This set of modules allows the manipulation of Tables through the layers of a neural network.
 This allows one to build very rich architectures.